-Distinguish between Adultery & Rape: Adultery is altogether differs from rape in several ways, which are described as under:- of another man woman or widow Adultery cannot be committed By a husband Rape can be committed by a husband. if with his own wife she is below fifteen years of age Adultery is an offence relating To marriage Rape is an offence against the person Of the woman The aggrieved party is the Husband In the rape the woman is aggrieved party the wife having Consented to the act It is against the will of the women Adultery is not so serious an Offence as rape And rape is a serious offence
+Distinguish between Adultery & Rape: Adultery is altogether differs from rape in several ways, which are described as under :-

+ADULTERY RAPE Adultery is an act which requires The In case of rape the consent of woman Is consent of both the parties essential.
+Woman must be married woman i.e. the wife It can be committed on any woman Married of another man woman or widow Adultery cannot be committed By a husband Rape can be committed by a husband. if with his own wife she is below fifteen years of age Adultery is an offence relating To marriage Rape is an offence against the person Of the - woman The aggrieved party is the Husband In the rape the woman is aggrieved party the wife having Consented to the act It is against the will of the women Adultery is not so serious an Offence as rape And rape is a serious offence force against her will."
+In other words, rape is violation with violence of the private person of a woman.